Naman-sys/QuizForge/replit.md

 # Overview

-This is a complete PDF Quiz Generator application built with Python and Streamlit.
-The app extracts text from uploaded PDF files and uses Hugging Face's AI models to generate educational quiz questions.
-Teachers can upload PDF chapters, generate multiple-choice and true/false questions, edit them interactively, and export the quiz with answer keys as downloadable files.
+This is a complete AI Quiz Generator application built with Python and Streamlit.
+The app processes both PDF files and article text to generate educational quiz questions using Hugging Face's AI models.
+Teachers can upload PDF chapters or paste article content, generate multiple-choice and true/false questions, edit them interactively, and export the quiz with answer keys as downloadable files.
 The system uses the Mistral-7B-Instruct model for intelligent question generation with fallback content-based generation.

 # User Preferences